ybkamaleri/boligfinn/README.md

 To check the path for database file, use `path_db()` function.

-Hope you fine the package :package: useful\!
+Hope you will find this package is useful\!
 You are welcome to make pull request to contribute.